jadu/composer-installer/README.md

 The installation happens when `composer update` is run on a local Mac or on the build server, and prepares the Project repo so that the Package is included as needed in the Project's release package.

 The package has control to achieve everything needed to install itself, including:

- - copy files from the Package into the Project — with control over overwriting behaviour
+ - *copy files* from the Package into the Project — with control over overwriting behaviour
- - run scripts from within the Package to do custom things
+ - *run scripts* from within the Package to do custom things
- - specify permissions required, by adding to the config/permission/custom file which Meteor reads from
+ - specify *permissions* required on the server, by adding to the config/permission/custom file which Meteor reads from
- - add include/exclude rules to the Project's build.xml, controlling what gets included in the release package
+ - add include/exclude rules to the Project's *build.xml*, controlling what gets included in the release package

-Some actions are also performed automatically:
+### Some actions are also performed automatically:

- - any database migration scripts in the Package are copied into the Project's upgrades/migrations folder, with an updated timestamp.
+ - any *database migration scripts* in the Package are copied into the Project's upgrades/migrations folder, with an updated timestamp.
 Example use case: if the package requires its own database tables, these can be handled via a migration script.

- - files copied into the Project are added to the `.gitignore` file so they don't get committed with the Project.
+ - files copied into the Project are added to the *.gitignore* file so they don't get committed with the Project.
 This can be disabled per file — e.g. for “starting point” templates which will need to be customised for the Project, which will then want to be committed.

- - files copied into the Project are automatically added to build.xml so they get included in the Meteor release package.
+ - files copied into the Project are automatically added to *build.xml* so they get included in the Meteor release package.
 This can be disabled per file.

- - any *_VERSION files in the root of the package are copied into the Project's root, so these will appear on the Control Centre's version.php page, so the package versions installed can be easily seen.
+ - any **_VERSION files* in the root of the package are copied into the Project's root, so these will appear on the Control Centre's version.php page, so the package versions installed can be easily seen.

 All file changes made by the installer are visible to the developer via Git, and it is the responsibilty of the developer to commit those changes once they are happy with them.